About the building

-As part of an initiative to expand the Barnes Foundation's plant propagation program, the Lord & Burnham Company was commissioned to construct a greenhouse on the Merion property in 1924.
-A new model, designed by Rough Brothers, was built in 2001–2002 that incorporated elements from the original structure, including the building's foundation, the low outside wall made of brick, and the stairway with embedded pots.
+As part of an initiative to expand the Barnes Arboretum's plant propagation program, the Lord & Burnham Company was commissioned to construct a greenhouse on the Merion property in 1924.
+The new greenhouse, designed by Rough Brothers and completed in 2002, incorporates elements from the original greenhouse, including the original foundation, a low outside wall made of brick, and a stairway with embedded pots.

 Plants cultivated in the greenhouse are primarily used for education and display purposes.
-The small, but diverse, collection of unusual plants that represent various plant families from around the world play an important role in a number of the courses taught as part of the Foundation's Horticulture Program.
-Some highlights found in the greenhouse include orchids, begonias, succulents, and ferns, as well as various tropical plants.
+The small but diverse collection of unusual plants that represent various plant families from around the world play an important role in the courses that make up the Foundation's Horticulture Education program.
+Some of the greenhouses's plant highlights are its orchids, begonias, succulents, and ferns, as well as various tropical plants.